|Le Pichet||Self Catering||2||7||1||Lounge with comfortable canape giggne-2 singles|

 A little further afield to the north of St Girons you will find the gentler countryside of the “Petites Pyrenees” and the Volvestre, with less demanding routes, rolling countryside and again very little traffic through beautiful scenery.

 La Voie Verte is a made up cycle track along 40k of a former railway between St Girons and Foix.
 It i has only gentle gradients and along its way you will experience different aspects of the beautiful countryside running along the piedmont of the Pyrenees.
-Parking places along its length enable you to cycle its length in stages.
+Parking places along its length also enable you to cycle its length in leisurely stages

 The Ariege-Couserans (the 18 valleys converging on St Girons) contains some of the wildest, most remote and most spectacular scenery in the Pyrenees, as well as the gentler beauty of its lower valleys and slopes.
 You can walk for miles even in high season with only the sound of birds, the rustling of leaves and the sound of running water to keep you company.
 Walking in the area is superb, whether you choose to go directly from Miramont, locally in the stunningly beautiful valleys of the Garbet, Ustou and Salat or to the more challenging peaks reachable from within an hour's drive.
 There are walks of all lengths to suit all abilities- from gentle afternoon family strolls to those requiring “Randonneur experimente” status.
 The area is extremely well served by waymarked trails- the GR(Grande Randonnée)10 which runs the full length of the Pyrenees, passes at several points within 10 miles of Le Pichet and is easily accessible.
 The Commune d’Oust has produced a comprehensive map/guidebook of at least 20 “GR Pays” walks in the locality, and a number of more strenuous walks lead to the Spanish border, such as the wartime escape route, “le chemin de la liberté”, and those to the Ports (passes or gateways) de Salau, Couillac and Marterat.
 You can also arrange longer walks involving staying in mountain refuges.
 Le Pichet has an extensive range of guide books and maps for your use.
 We are happy to help, should you wish, with any aspect of your walking holiday; to point you in the direction of suitable walks to help with transport for any walks which need the use of two cars, such as the descent (or ascent) of the GR10 from the Col de la Core into Seix, or from Guzet into Aulus.
 We make a nominal charge for petrol and time (we originally bought Le Pichet as a base for our own walking holidays, and consider it both a joy and a privilege to share this beautiful region with others).
 There is a "bureau de guides de montagne" in Seix for high- level guided walks.